stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/08-function-basics.md

 It's common to forward declare functions defined in separate `.cpp` source files using `.h` header files.

-First the function is forward declared in an header with with [include guards](s/docs/05-introduction-to-cpp/02-the-build-process.html#preprocessor-directive---include-guards):
+First the function is forward declared in a header with [include guards](s/docs/05-introduction-to-cpp/02-the-build-process.html#preprocessor-directive---include-guards):

 ```cpp
 #ifndef USERINPUT_H